nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Finding an application : `find`

-Finds all applications with the specified fields containing any of the given keywords.
+Finds all applications whose fields match the keywords provided.

-**Format:** `find [c/COMPANY] [r/ROLE] [d/DEADLINE] [s/STATUS] [i/INDUSTRY] [t/JOB_TYPE]`
+**Format:** `find [KEYWORDS] [c/COMPANY] [r/ROLE] [d/DEADLINE] [s/STATUS] [i/INDUSTRY] [t/JOB_TYPE]`

 * At least one optional field must be provided.
+* If `[KEYWORDS]` is provided, the command will find all applications that contains the keywords in any field.
-* An application will be listed if at least one of the keywords match.
+* An application will be listed only if all the keywords match.
 The keywords are case-insensitive.
 * Applications with partially matching keywords will not be listed.
     * e.g. searching for the keyword "Goo" will not list applications with "Google".
-* Searches for Deadline must be in the format `MMM DD YYYY HHMM`.
+* Searches for Deadline must be in the format `MMM DD YYYY HHMM` (e.g. Dec 31 2030 1200).

 **Examples:**

 * `find c/Google`
-  Finds all applications with the keyword "Google" in the company name.
+  Finds all applications with "Google" in the company name.
-* `find r/Software Engineer`
+* `find Google r/Software Engineer`
-  Finds all applications with the keyword "Software Engineer" in the role.
+  Finds all applications with "Software Engineer" in the role and "Google" in any field.

 ---

 ### Sorting the list : `sort`

-Sorts the list based on the field specifier provided.
+Sorts the list based on the prefix provided.

-**Format:** `sort SPECIFIER`
+**Format:** `sort PREFIX`

-* A single valid `SPECIFIER` must be provided.
+* A single valid `PREFIX` must be provided.
+Refer to "[Structure of a job application](#structure-of-a-job-application)" for the list of valid prefixes.
 * For optional fields, applications with empty fields will be listed first.

 **Examples:**

-* `sort -d`
+* `sort d/`
-  Lists all applications sorted by deadline.
+  Lists all applications, starting from the one with the earliest deadline.

-* `sort -r`
+* `sort r/`
-  Lists all applications sorted by role.
+  Lists all applications sorted by role, in alphabetical order.

 ---